kryptine/abc-interpreter/README.md

   optimised ABC language.
 - A bytecode linker (`bclink`) which links several bytecode files together into one.
-- A bytecode stripper (`bcstrip`) which removes any dead code and all symbol names from a bytecode file.
+- A bytecode stripper (`bcstrip`) which removes dead code from a bytecode file.
 - An interpreter (`interpret`) which can run bytecode files.
 - A graphical debugger (`debug`) to debug bytecode files.
 - A Clean library (`ABC.Interpreter`) around GraphCopy and the interpreter